EuroLinux/eurolinux-open-docs/docs/jumpstarts/8-jumpstart.md

 screen/error message or graphic artefacts).
 There is the possibility to install EuroLinux in basic graphic mode.

-To do so, on the welcome menu, choose `Troubleshooting`, and then "Install in the basic graphics mode".
+To do so choose `Troubleshooting` on the welcome menu, and then "Install in the basic graphics mode".

 From this point, the process is identical to standard installation with GUI.